Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Google ads

-With Google Ads, you get access to a keyword planner — this shows you how many people are searching for particular phrases, and how much it is likely to cost to display an advert for one of your products in the search results.
+With Google Ads, you get access to a keyword planner — this shows you how many people are searching for particular phrases, and how much it is likely to cost to bid on each one.
 It also shows you the search trends of the keywords you’re considering.

 Significantly, it also gives you a list of really useful keyword ideas — and these can help you with niche selection.